dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 title: How to create a compliance policy for Windows
 titleSuffix: "Azure portal"
-description: Learn how to create a compliance policy for Windows devices."
+description: Learn how to create a compliance policy for Windows devices.
 keywords:
 author: andredm7
 ms.author: andredm